 - Hotel: Applicant may request funds at the hotel rate indicated by the GSA here.

-All Teacher Incentive grantees must be prepared to handle all necessary expenditures up front.
 Commission funds will be paid as reimbursement to the grantees upon submission and approval of reports and invoices.
-No Commission funds are available prior to the Teacher Incentive activity.
+All grantees must be prepared to handle all necessary expenditures up front.
+No Commission funds are available in advance of the proposed activity.

-Applicants must contact Ann Brown, Director of Arts Education, at firstname.lastname@example.org or 615-532-5939 before making application.
+Applicants should contact Chris Sweatt, Director of Arts Education, at email@example.com or 615-253-8914 before applying to determine eligibility.

 Applicants must be at least 18 years of age and legal residents of Tennessee at the time of application with a permanent Tennessee mailing address.
 Evidence of residency includes a valid Tennessee voter registration card or a State of Tennessee driver’s license.

 The Tennessee Arts Commission encourages applications from any individual across the state.
-Eligible applicants living in distressed counties (Lake, Lauderdale, Hardeman, McNairy, Perry, Jackson, Clay, Grundy, Wayne, Bledsoe, Fentress, Morgan, Scott, Hancock and Cocke), at-risk counties, rural counties, and/or TADI counties are encouraged to apply.
+Eligible applicants living in Distressed or At-Risk counties, or in other counties designated as part of the Commission’s Targeted Arts Development Initiative (TADI) are encouraged to apply.

 Those not eligible to apply include: organizations; full-time State of Tennessee employees; members of the Commission, its staff, and members of their families; full-time registered students working toward a degree or diploma in an educational institution; teaching assistants; and artists not on the Tennessee Arts Commission Teaching Artist Roster.